Adult Contests and Awards

 • All other contests are free for members and $5.00 each for non-members

-• Add up your fees, enter that amount in the area provided
+• Click on the Donate button below with PayPal and enter that amount in the area provided